GPIO_BUTTON input signal itself. The

 CAUTION:For different labs the GPIO_BUTTONS_IBUF might show up differently or have a different name such as button_in4_in.
 This might also show up as two individual bits or two bits lumped together in a bus.
 Ensure that you are using bit 1 of this bus to set up your trigger condition.
-For example in case of a two-bit bus, you will set the Value field in the Compare Value dialog box to RX.
+For example, in case of a two-bit bus, you set the Value field in the Compare Value dialog box to RX.

-- Select Enable Auto Re-trigger mode on the ILA debug
+- Select Enable Auto Re-trigger mode on

-core as shown below.
+the ILA debug core as shown as follows.

 When you issue a Run Trigger or a Run Trigger Immediate command after setting the Auto Retrigger mode, the ILA core does the following repetitively until you disable the Auto Retrigger mode option: